 Certified organic production is the process of satisfying and maintaining the stringent production standards established by the NOP rule and validated by an accredited certifying agency (Figure 1).
 Accredited agencies include private for-profit and non-profit agencies, as well as public state-run certifying agencies.
 The standards are dynamic, and minor revisions are ongoing through a transparent process involving public notification, public comment, and federal rulemaking.
 All producers, handlers, and processors who are certified are required to be compliant with the specific sections of the Final Rule that apply to their operation.

 The basic steps to certification are listed in Figure 1.
-Producers are required to design and adhere to an organic system plan (OSP) to ensure they are managing all aspects of agricultural production and handling in accordance with the organic regulations.
+Producers are required to design and adhere to an organic system plan (OSP) to ensure they are managing all aspects of agricultural production and handling according to the organic regulations.
 In brief, land is eligible for certification once it has been free of prohibited substances for at least 36 months.
-Certification is available for a fee from a number of third-party independent certifying agencies.
+Certification is available for a fee from third-party independent certifying agencies.
 Producers have the right to select any certifying agency that is accredited by the USDA NOP.
-A current list of accredited agencies is located at the NOP's website.
+A current list of accredited agencies is located at the NOP’s website.
 When selecting an agency, producers should consider cost of certification, accessibility, and experience, among other factors.

 Once an operation is certified, its organic status never expires unless it is suspended, revoked, or surrendered.
 The operation must be visually inspected and the organic system plan recertified annually by the agency.
 Growers may be certified by any USDA-accredited certifier, and they may switch to another certifier if they are not satisfied with the service or fees associated with their current certifier.
 There are costs for the initial certification as well as the annual recertification.
 The cost of certification varies from agency to agency, and growers should explore different accredited certifiers to determine which one fits their needs.
-An average initial fee for a production system less than 100 acres is around 700 dollars, and subsequent annual fees are less than the initial fee.
-The producer typically pays for the inspector's travel costs to the farm for inspection.
-The USDA offers the National Organic Certification Cost-Share Program in all states and territories to assist with up to 75% of final certification costs, not to exceed $750.
+Initial fees for a small farm average $750 for the initial year, and subsequent annual fees are less than the initial fee.
+In addition, the producer typically pays for the inspector’s travel costs to the farm for inspection.
+The USDA offers the Organic Certification CostShare Program in all states and territories to assist with up to 50% of certification costs, not to exceed $500.
 In Florida, this program is managed by Florida Organic Growers and Consumers (FOG) in cooperation with the Florida Department of Agriculture and Consumer Services (FDACS).
 For more information, visit FOG's website: http://www.foginfo.org/.

 The Organic System Plan